PhD Students

 I completed my bachelor’s degree at the University of Tehran and my Master of Biochemistry at Tarbiat Modares University.
 Currently, I am working on developing high-throughput methods for display-free selection of linear and circular peptides.
 My favorite scientist is Rick Sanchez from dimension C-137.
 (Serebryany lab)

-My work is focused on quantitative and computational approaches to neuroimaging, as well as multi-scale modeling of neurobiological processes.
-I am particularly interested in modeling cerebral metabolic dysfunction and applications to diagnostic biomarkers that appear in early states of pathology.
+My work is focused on quantitative and computational approaches to neuroimaging, and multi-scale modeling of neurobiological processes.
+I am interested in modeling cerebral metabolic dysfunction and applications to diagnostic biomarkers that appear in early states of pathology.
 (Mujica-Parodi lab)

-Programs: PhD, Biomedical Engineering & MSTP at Renaissance School of Medicine, Stony Brook University
+Program: PhD, Biomed Eng & MSTP Renaissance School of Medicine

 Derara Hailemar Hailegeorgis